krmboya/clean-auth/README.md

-# Auth package for use with webpy
+# Generic authentication package for use with python